-I am a PhD candidate in American politics in the political science department at the University of Notre Dame.
+I am an Assistant Professor of American politics in the political science department at the University of Southern Mississippi.
 My research centers on political identity and activism as expressed through party politics in the electorate, and governmental institutions.

 Inquiries and contact: firstname.lastname@example.org